FoundationDB/fdb-kubernetes-operator/docs/cluster_spec.md

 ## ImageConfig

 ImageConfig provides a policy for customizing an image.
+When multiple image configs are provided, they will be merged into a single config that will be used to define the final image.
+For each field, we select the value from the first entry in the config list that defines a value for that field, and matches the version of FoundationDB the image is for.
+Any config that specifies a different version than the one under consideration will be ignored for the purposes of defining that image.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |